dummied/dummied.github.io/about.md

 ### Current things ...

-I'm a Senior Software Engineer at [Sigstr](https://sigstr.com), a B2B SaaS startup in Indianapolis, IN.
+I'm the Director of Engineering - managing a growing team of four - at [Sigstr](https://sigstr.com), a B2B SaaS startup in Indianapolis, IN.

-I'm married with two kids - ages 8.5 and 6.
+I'm married with two kids - ages 10 and 7.5.
 Both are on the autism spectrum (and _amazing_).